sunpy/drms/README.md

     import drms_json as drms
     c = drms.Client()

 After this, you can obtain a list of all available data series using the `c.series()` method, get a list of keywords or primekeys of a certain series using `c.keys()` or `c.pkeys()` respectively, or get even more information on a series using the `c.info()` method.
-Record set queries for retrieving keyword data or locations of data segments can be performed by using the method `c.get()`.
+Record set queries for retrieving keyword data or locations of data segments can be performed by using the method `c.query()`.
 TAI time strings can be converted into a (naive) Python representation, by using the utility function `drms.to_datetime()`.
 Data keywords and segments are bound together, exported as fits files, and served at jsoc.stanford.edu using the `c.export()` method.

 For more information, use `help(drms.Client)` inside the Python interpreter and have a look at the provided examples.